-(a) A minor or major penalty shall be assessed for high sticking an opponent.
+(a) A minor penalty shall be assessed for high sticking an opponent.

-(b) A major plus a game misconduct penalty shall be assessed to any player who injures an opponent as a result of high sticking.
+(b) A major plus a game misconduct penalty shall be assessed to any player who recklessly endangers an opponent as a result of high sticking.

 When the puck is played above the height of the shoulders with the stick, play shall be immediately stopped and a face-off conducted at one of the end zone face-off spots in the defending zone of the offending team unless: